 This tool is free to download for Google Chrome, and its latest version is proud to come with a few brand new updates.
-You can now add tags to your photos just as you do on Facebook, see the Following Feed and send as many friend request as you wish.
+You can now add tags to your photos just as you do on Facebook, see the Following Feed, and send as many friend requests as you wish.

-If you never used Picasa before, now if definitely the time for you to try it!
-Not being a photo-editing professional myself, I’ve been using this tool since I first encountered it, and I’ve never gave up on it.
-It’s simply to use, lets you add a ton of effects to your pictures, control and adjust the light, contrast, color and many others while you can make some of the coolest collages.
+If you have never used Picasa before, now is definitely the time for you to try it!
+Not being a photo-editing professional myself, I’ve been using this tool since I first encountered it, and I’ve never given up on it.
+It’s simple to use, lets you add a ton of effects to your pictures, control and adjust the light, contrast, color, and many others while you can make some of the coolest collages.

 Apart from being free to install, this extension also offers 1 GB of storage completely for free.
 You can use it to upload both photos and videos to your albums on Picasa.
 The software now lets you upload an entire album at once, rather than having to do you one by one.

-The same like most similar software programs, Pixable also comes with plenty of tutorials on Youtube.
+The same as most similar software programs, Pixable also comes with plenty of tutorials on Youtube.
 These ones show you how to edit your photos and fully take advantage of this tool.
-Just take a look at the video above to discover some of the most amazing things you can do thanks to Pixable.
+Just take a look at the video above to discover some of the most amazing things you can do, thanks to Pixable.

 If you’re working on a website of yours at the moment, PicMonkey is the best add-on you could be using.
 It lets you quickly grab any screenshot and collect all web images in one place for further editing.
 By simply clicking on the right and following the instruction, you can have a screenshot of all pictures on a whole page.